-40 Section 1: Capital Facilities Plan.
-That portion of the Comprehensive Plan entitled The 41 Six Year Capital Facilities Plan (2016-2021), Summary of Projects: is hereby amended 42 and replaced by "The Six Year Capital Facilities Plan (2017-2022)", which document is 43 incorporated and adopted herein by reference.
-All projects in the Plan are approved for 44 general "internal" planning purposes only, and specific authorization and appropriation 45 by the Council of a capital project shall be separate action.
-46 47 Section 2: Severability.
-If any section, subsection, sentence, clause, phrase or word of 48 this Ordinance should be held to be invalid or unconstitutional by a court of competent jurisdiction, such invalidity or unconstitutionality thereof shall not affect the validity of 49 50 constitutionality of any other section, sentence, clause, phrase or word of this 51 Ordinance.
-52 Section 3: Effective Date and Summary Publication.
-This Ordinance shall take effect and 53 be in full force five (5) days after its passage, approval, and publication of an approved 54 summary thereof consisting of the title.
-55 PASSED this 24th day of October, 2016, and signed in authentication of its passage this 25th 56 57 day of October, 2016.
-58 59 60 APPROVED: 61 62 63 64 65 66 ATTEST/AUTHENTICATED: APPROVED AS TO FORM: 67 68 69 70 Sonja Springer, Finance Director Rosemacy Larson, City Attorney 71 72 73 74 75 76 77 78 79 80 FILED WITH ADMINISTRATIVE SERVICES: 10/24/2016 81 PASSED BY THE CITY COUNCIL: 10/24/2016 PUBLISHED: 82 10/27/2016 83 EFFECTIVE DATE: 11/01/2016 ORDINANCE NUMBER: 3225
+Section 2: Severability.
+If any section, subsection, sentence, clause, phrase or word of this Ordinance should be held to be invalid or unconstitutional by a court of competent jurisdiction, such invalidity or unconstitutionality thereof shall not affect the validity of constitutionality of any other section, sentence, clause, phrase or word of this Ordinance.
+Section 3: Effective Date and Summary Publication.
+This Ordinance shall take effect and be in full force five (5) days after its passage, approval, and publication of an approved summary thereof consisting of the title.
+PASSED BY THE CITY COUNCIL, the 8th day of October 2018.
+APPROVED Nicola Smith, Mayor ATTEST/AUTHENTICATED: APPROVED AS TO FORM: Sonja Springer, Finance Director Rosemary Larson, City Attorney 10/08/2018 PASSED BY CITY COUNCIL:

+PUBLISHED:

+EFFECTIVE DATE:

+ORDINANCE NUMBER: